-- demonstrated its general conformity with the strategic policies of the Local Plan and is brought into force, the policies it contains take precedence over existing non-strategic policies in the Local Plan for that neighbourhood, where they are in conflict.
-Local planning authorities should avoid duplicating planning processes for non-strategic policies where a neighbourhood plan is in preparation. - 1.10 Planning Practice Guidance3 provides additional guidance on the application and implementation of the Framework's approach. - 1.11 The current local planning policy framework for the neighbourhood plan area includes the recently adopted South Worcestershire Development Plan (SWDP).
+185. Outside these strategic elements, neighbourhood plans will be able to shape and direct sustainable development in their area.
+Once a neighbourhood plan has demonstrated its general conformity with the strategic policies of the Local Plan and is brought into force, the policies it contains take precedence over existing nonstrategic policies in the Local Plan for that neighbourhood, where they are in conflict.
+Local planning authorities should avoid duplicating planning processes for nonstrategic policies where a neighbourhood plan is in preparation.

+- 1.10 Planning Practice Guidance3 provides additional guidance on the application and implementation of the Framework's approach. - 1.11 The current local planning policy framework for the neighbourhood plan area includes the recently adopted South Worcestershire Development Plan (SWDP).
 The South Worcestershire Development Plan was prepared jointly by Malvern Hills District Council, Worcester City Council and Wychavon District Council and will guide development in the area up to the year 2030.
 The Clifton upon Teme NDP will cover the period to 2030, the same as the South Worcestershire Development Plan.
-A summary of the national and local planning policy context relevant to Clifton upon Teme is provided in the background document Planning Policy Background and Evidence Base review which forms part of the NDP evidence base. - 1.12 The Submission NDP is accompanied by a Basic Conditions Statement which sets out how the NDP meets the required basic conditions, including how it has had regard to national policy, and is in general conformity with strategic policies in the Local Plan.
-It is also accompanied by a Consultation Statement which sets out the consultation process throughout the Plan's preparation and how responses have informed the NDP policies and proposals.
-The supporting documents can be found on the NDP web pages of the Parish Council: http://clifton-upon-teme-pc.org.uk/index.php/neighbourhood-plan/about-neighbourhood-plan.
+A summary of the national and local planning policy context relevant to Clifton upon Teme was provided in the background document Planning Policy Background and Evidence Base review which forms part of the NDP evidence base. - 1.12 The Submission NDP was accompanied by a Basic Conditions Statement which set out how the NDP meets the required basic conditions, including how it has regard to national policy, and is in general conformity with strategic policies in the Local Plan.
+It was also accompanied by a Consultation Statement which set out the consultation process throughout the Plan's preparation and how responses informed the NDP policies and proposals.
+The supporting documents can be found on the NDP web pages of the Parish Council: https://clifton-upon-teme-pc.org.uk/.